msteinert/bstring/README.md

 propogation of undefined situations from parameters that are otherwise legal in of themselves.
 In particular, except for extremely marginal cases, usages of bstrings that use the bstring library functions alone cannot lead to any undefined action.
-But due to C/C++ language and library limitations, there is no way to define a non-trivial library that is completely without undefined operations.
-All such possible undefined operations are described
+But due to C language and library limitations, there is no way to define a non-trivial library that is completely without undefined operations.
+All such possible undefined operations are described below:
-below:

 1. Bstrings or struct tagbstrings that are not explicitely initialized cannot be passed as a parameter to any bstring function.